February 17, 2012

 1 large shallot, minced

-1 small yellow onion, 1 large piece
+1 small minced yellow onion, 1 large piece

 1/4 C fresh basil, minced (OPTIONAL)